rasmus-kirk/halo/documents/thesis/06-plonk/05-spec.md

 \end{array}
 $$

-In summary, spec can be visualized as follows:
+In summary, a specification can be visualized as follows:

 \begin{center}
 \begin{tikzpicture}[